 \subsection{Qualitative Evaluation}

-\textbf{Qualitative analysis about Task-Customized Optimization Adapter.} To evaluate the effectiveness of the Task-Customized Optimization Adapter in achieving modality-specific customization for various tasks, we conduct a qualitative analysis using selected sequences from three datasets.
-Specifically, we select the sequence "ab\_motocometurn1" from LasHeR dataset, the sequence "00197\_driving\_outdoor3" from VisEvent dataset, and the sequence "adapter01\_indoor" from DepthTrack dataset, as shown in Fig. \ref{fig:5}.
-Max pooling emphasizes prominent responses in sparse signals, retaining the most significant local features, making it particularly effective for capturing sparsity, such as locally active areas in event streams.
-In contrast, average pooling calculates regional averages, smooths data, and reduces redundancy, making it well-suited for processing local geometric information.
-The combination of these two pooling operations can complement each other, enabling the extraction of sparse, significant features while preserving smooth global information.
-As illustrated in Fig. \ref{fig:5}, it is evident that TCOA module effectively optimizes multi-modal features whether implemented with all linear layers or enhanced with average and max pooling.
-In the sequence "ab\_motocometurn1", unlike the sparse characteristics of depth and event data, the combination of RGB-T features provides richer target information.
-Consequently, the TCOA module with linear layers is sufficient for RGB-T tracking.
-Conversely, from sequences "00197\_driving\_outdoor3" and "adapter01\_indoor," it can be concluded that incorporating average pooling and max pooling for RGB-E and RGB-D tracking effectively filters redundant data, enhancing the compatibility of multi-modal data with RGB-based pre-trained models.
-This visual analysis of different TCOA configurations across various tasks further confirms that employing modality-specific sub-adapters for thermal, depth, and event data improves the adaptation of multi-modal features to RGB-based pre-trained networks.
+\textbf{A Qualitative Analysis of the Task-Customized Adapter.} To evaluate the effectiveness of the Task-Customized Adapter in achieving modality-specific customization, we conduct a qualitative analysis using selected sequences from three tasks.
+Specifically, we analyze the sequence "\textit{ab\_motocometurn1}" from the LasHeR dataset, the sequence "\textit{00197\_driving\_outdoor3}" from the VisEvent dataset, and the sequence "\textit{adapter01\_indoor}" from the DepthTrack dataset, as shown in Fig. \ref{fig:5}.
+The max pooling \cite{Inceptiontransformer, DropanOctave} emphasizes the prominent responses in sparse signals, such as locally active areas in the event and depth streams, by retaining the most significant local features.
+In contrast, average pooling \cite{bullier2001integrated,kauffmann2014neural} calculates regional averages and reduces redundancy, making it well-suited for processing local geometric and fast motion information.
+Combining these two pooling operations complements their strengths, enabling the extraction of local and global information.
+As illustrated in Fig. \ref{fig:5}, the TCA module optimizes the multi-modal features very effectively, whether inserted in all linear layers or enhanced with average and max pooling.
+For the sequence "\textit{ab\_motocometurn1}", the combination of RGB-T features provides richer target information compared to the sparse characteristics of depth and event data.
+Consequently, the TCA module with linear layers has enough capacity for RGB-T tracking. {Sequences "\textit{00197\_driving\_outdoor3}" and "\textit{adapter01\_indoor}", demonstrate that dual-pooling strategy in TCA preserves critical features such as geometric edges in RGB-D tracking and motion-related blobs in RGB-E tracking, while effectively filtering out background noise.} The visual analysis of different TCA configurations across the various tasks further confirms that employing modality-specific adapters for thermal, depth, and event data improves the adaptation of multi-modal features to the RGB-based pre-trained embedding space.